Immunizations and Tuberculosis Testing

 - Tdap (Tetanus, Diphtheria, Pertussis): Documented evidence from a medical practitioner of TdaP vaccine within last 10 years or contraindication to vaccination*

-- Tuberculosis Testing: Documented evidence from a medical practitioner of negative two-step PPD testing and, if needed, negative Chest X-Ray results if PPD positive, or evidence of contraindication*.
+- Tuberculosis Testing: Documented evidence from a medical practitioner of negative two-step PPD testing or QuantiFeron Gold TB test and, if needed, negative Chest X-Ray results if PPD positive, or evidence of contraindication*.
 Following initial two-step PPD, one-step PPD required annually.

 - Meningococcal: Recommended for those who are routinely exposed to isolates of N. meningitidis per CDC recommendations.
 Not required by program but may be required by some clinical sites.

 *Contraindications to the above will be considered on a case-by-case basis, only with documentation from a medical provider, and must be discussed prior to matriculation.
 Personal/Religious reasons for declining immunizations will be considered on a case by case basis and must be discussed prior to matriculation.
 It is important to understand that participating in some didactic and/or clinical experiences may be prohibited from some institutions/practices without completion of immunization requirements.